— Beware of arguments which pit railways against walking and cycling routes.

 And there’s no doubt that some people were just using the greenway idea against having the railway reopened.
 Just as there were too many people who are of the mind of having a Western Railway Corridor at any cost even if that cost was quality.
 The existing low-cost railway reopening between Limerick and Galway is a disaster which is slow and low-quality.
 It was also left prone to flooding for months of the year before that issue was eventually fixed, but it’s still too slow.

 Both sides engaged in bitter warfare of words despite there being a third option: Building both a railway and greenway alongside it.

-There are plenty of such walking and cycling routes in many countries where the path runs parrell to the railway.
-This idea nearly enraged some of the pro-railway people — maybe out of bitter batting or maybe because their arguments were fairly poor, like there’s no potential for cycling tourism along the route because it’s not as nice as a costal greenway.
+There are plenty of such walking and cycling routes in many countries where the path runs parallel to the railway.
+This idea nearly enraged some of the pro-railway people — their arguments are fairly poor, including the claim that there’s no potential for cycling tourism along the route because it’s not as nice as a coastal greenway.

 The disused section of the Western Railway Corridor is generally one of the widest disused railway alignments that I’ve looked at.
 There’s generally ample space for a newly laid railway, a large buffer and a greenway.

 I’m writing this on an intercity train, I love trains.
 I’m both a cycling and rail infrastructure nerd, so, debates on railways vs greenways do my head in.